Sacrament, Not Just a Ceremony: Photographing a Catholic Nuptial Mass

 If Christ can perform His first miracle at a wedding, shouldn’t your photographer appreciate and work to capture its uniqueness?

-By the way, if you are a Catholic couple planning a nuptial Mass, I have a special offer for you: you can book my Package A for the price of Package B. I think of it as part of my stewardship with the Church.
+By the way, if you are a Catholic couple planning a nuptial Mass, I have a special offer for you: you can book my Collection 1 for the price of Collection 2.
+I think of it as part of my stewardship with the Church.